wp-plugins/subscribe-to-comments-reloaded-better-unsubscribe/readme.txt

 This plugin unsubscribes the person right away from the post for which the notification was received and adds a "You are now unsubscribed from {post title}" visual notification about that to the above management page.
 That is a single click to unsubscribe.
 But they can still use the subscription management page to adjust other subscriptions.

+**Update March 2015**: SendGrid bounce processing added!
+If you use WP Mail SMTP or Mailer plugins, we detect the SendGrid login and then check for bounces in a WP cron.
+Bounced emails get unsubscribed from comment notifications.

 [Support](http://foliovision.com/support/subscribe-to-comments-reloaded-better-unsubscribe) |
 [Change Log](http://foliovision.com/wordpress/plugins/subscribe-to-comments-reloaded-better-unsubscribe/changelog) |
 [Installation](http://foliovision.com/wordpress/plugins/subscribe-to-comments-reloaded-better-unsubscribe/installation)|